 Living Room storage

-It is important for living rooms to have plenty of storage to keep the space uncluttered.
-Storage can be subtle, like this storage footstool …
+Living rooms should have plenty of storage to keep the space uncluttered.
+It can can be subtle, like this storage footstool …

 or more obvious like this stylish sideboard

-We also look to hide equipment in cupboards so that the room feels homely, but has plenty of gadgets, surround sound, music and TV to enjoy.
+Use clever storage to hide equipment so that the room feels homely, but has plenty of gadgets, surround sound, music and TV to enjoy.

 We design and install cabinetry for living rooms and have a separate page on this website for bespoke furniture.